 Ham Radio operators may be asked to provide their time and equipment to assist with communications during the time of a disaster or emergency.
 The Emergency Communication Team operates a DIRECTED Net each Wednesday at 7:00 pm on the WARA Repeater System.

-Information about WARA may be found on our web site (www.ve7vic.ca).
+Information about WARA services and activities such as Swap and Shop, Emergency Communications, Education and others may be found on our web site (www.ve7vic.ca)

 I now call for any traffic or announcements, please go ahead with your callsign.

 If you have any additional comments or announcements, please let me know when you check in.

 I call for check-ins in groups of 5.
 Please give your call sign and your first name and I do appreciate the use phonetics for your call sign.
 If you wish, you may also include your location.

 The N7QDY North Point Repeater on 146.66 MHz (107.2 Hz tone) is not operational at this time.